oracle/node-oracledb/doc/api.md

 ```

 Because node-oracledb Promises support is not enabled by default when
-using Node 0.10, the callback API is expected.
+using Node.js 0.10, the callback API is expected.
 The error stack trace
 indicates that line 10 of `mypromiseapp.js` forgot to pass the
 callback.
 Either install your own Promise library or use the callback
 programming style.